 A. POLICY

-1. Eligibility - Full-time, non-bargaining unit employees who have completed their probationary periods are entitled to the holidays listed herein.
+1. Eligibility - Full-time employees who have completed their probationary periods are entitled to the holidays listed herein.
 In addition, eligible employees in active pay status for the full shift immediately before and after a holiday shall be paid for the holiday as provided herein.
 Part-time, temporary, or seasonal employees are not entitled to four (4) hours of holiday time.

 2. Holidays - All eligible unit employees are entitled to the following holidays: